-(e.g., MgO contents vary only from 4.5 to 7 wt%).
-However, with increasing depth, Mg/Fe, Ni, and Cr contents decrease, and abundances of most incompatible elements (Sr is an exception) increase by nearly a factor of two (Fig. F30), thereby defining a trend to Fe- and Ti-rich basalt.
+Most of the basalts are moderately to highly vesicular and aphyric to sparsely plagioclasephyric tholeiites (Fig. 19, 29).
+Units 9 and 19 contain clinopyroxene phenocrysts, and Units 5-16 and 19 contain 1%-5% olivine microphenocrysts, now completely replaced by secondary clays.
+The relatively unaltered (LOI of only 0.5 to 2 wt%) massive parts of these basaltic flows have similar major element compositions (e.g., MgO contents vary only from 4.5 to 7 wt%).
+However, with increasing depth, Mg/Fe, Ni, and Cr contents decrease, and abundances of most incompatible elements (Sr is an exception) increase by nearly a factor of two (Fig. 30), thereby defining a trend to Fe- and Ti-rich basalt.
 This systematic downhole trend is consistent with extensive fractionation of the phenocryst phases, plagioclase, olivine, and clinopyroxene.
-Basalts from the two drill sites on the CKP (Sites 747 and 1138) overlap in a Nb/Y vs. Zr/Y plot (Fig. F31).
+Basalts from the two drill sites on the CKP (Sites 747 and 1138) overlap in a Nb/Y vs. Zr/Y plot (Fig. 31).

-The major results of drilling at Site 1138 on the CKP include
+The major results of drilling Site 1138 on the CKP include

 - 1. Paleoenvironments of the Cenomanian/Turonian boundary event appear to be preserved in the transition from oxidized neritic sediment to black claystone (shale) to pelagic sediment, which may enable testing of the hypothesis that a major transgression caused this oceanic anoxic event. - 2.
-The sedimentary sequence overlying basement contains Upper Cretaceous shallow-marine and terrestrial sediments.
+The sedimentary sequence overlying basement contains Upper Cretaceous shallow marine and terrestrial sediments.
 Turonian (and older?) silty claystone contains well-preserved wood fragments, a seed, spores, and pollen, documenting for the first time that the CKP was subaerial after volcanism ceased. - 3.
-The inferred minimum basement age, Turonian (89-93 Ma), is older than the 85-88 Ma proposed for Site 747, only 150 km to the southeast. - 4.
-Volcanic growth of the Kerguelen Plateau at this site on the CKP terminated with eruptions of highly evolved magma that include dacitic lavas and pyroclastic flow deposits of trachytic composition. - 5.
-Basaltic basement underlying evolved rocks is represented by ~20 thin, Hawaiian-scale subaerial flows that erupted onto moderate slopes of 1° to 4°.
-These are tholeiitic basalt flows whose compositions define a systematic downhole trend to Fe- and Tirich basalt.
-Such highly evolved basalts have not been recovered previously from the Kerguelen Plateau; incompatible element abundance ratios, such as Nb/Zr and Nb/Y, of Site 1138 basalts, however, overlap with the field defined by basalts from Site 747, the other drill site on the CKP.
+The inferred minimum basement age, Turonian (89-93 Ma), is older than the 85-88 Ma proposed for Site 747, only 150 km to the southeast. - Volcanic growth of the Kerguelen Plateau at this site on the CKP terminated with eruptions of highly evolved magma that include dacitic lavas and pyroclastic flow deposits of trachyte. - 5.
+Basaltic basement underlying evolved rocks is represented by 20 thin, Hawaii-like subaerial flows that erupted onto moderate slopes of 1° to 4°.
+These are tholeiitic basalt flows whose compositions define a systematic downhole trend to FeTi-rich basalt.
+Such highly evolved basalts have not been previously recovered from the Kerguelen Plateau; incompatible element abundance ratios, such as Nb/Zr and Nb/Y, of Site 1138 basalts, however, overlap with the field defined by basalts from Site 747, the other drill site on the CKP.